-- RBSA II shows a higher percentage of homes with ceiling insulation levels between R-22 and R-30, but a smaller percentage of homes with ceiling insulation levels of R-31 to R-40.
-The differences in R-values likely reflect differences in methodology. - The table at right shows manufactured wall insulation by state, which was not reported in RBSA I. Idaho showed the highest percentage of homes with at least R-15 wall insulation, followed by Oregon and Washington.
+- Ceiling insulation has changed little since RBSA I overall, though RBSA II shows significantly more with R-22 and R-30.
+Additionally a lower percentage of homes appear to have ceiling insulation levels of R-31 - The RBSA II data also show little change in manufactured home wall insulation.
+The table at right shows manufactured wall insulation by state, which was not reported in RBSA I. Idaho showed the highest percentage of homes with at least R-15 wall insulation, followed by Oregon and Washington.